 Are you ready to buy a home in Nashville?
 Home shopping can be a lot of fun and it should be.
-For some, it means the start of a new chapter in life or maybe you’ve just outgrown your current home.
+For some, it means relocating to a new city and the start of a new chapter in life or maybe you’ve just outgrown your current home.
 Whatever your reasons, if you’re thinking about buying a home in Nashville, there are a few things you should know that will help limit surprises along the way.

 1. Nashville is Hotter than Prince’s Chicken

 If you don’t know what Prince’s Hot Chicken is, then stop reading this and go visit the place that made Nashville known for this spicy delicacy.
 What could possibly be hotter?
 Nashville’s real estate market.

 In a recent report by Auction.com, Nashville was rated as the #3 real estate market in the entire country.
 Only Denver and San Antonio were rated higher.
 This is due to a strong housing recovery, surging local economy and population growth.
 In fact, Nashville is growing at a rate more than double the national average.
 The suburbs aren’t too shabby either.
 The nearby town of Franklin, TN was just voted as America’s Best Small Town by Garden & Gun Magazine.
 Being popular is a great thing, but with more people looking to buy a home in Nashville, home prices are affected as well.
 This brings us to our next point.

 Due to its popularity, Nashville is currently experiencing what housing experts call a “seller’s market.”
 This means that it is typically more advantageous for home sellers than buyers because there is more demand for homes than there is inventory.
 During this period, homeowners can expect their homes to sell for more than they would during a buyer’s market.